terraform-ibm-modules/terraform-ibm-observability-instances/modules/activity_tracker/README.md

 - **IBM Cloud Activity Tracker**
   - Records events, compliant with CADF standard, triggered by user-initiated activities that change the state of a service in the cloud.

-:information_source: This sub-module also creates a manager key, and supports passing COS bucket details to enable archiving for Activity Tracker, it also supports event routing to COS, LogDNA and Event Streams.
+:information_source: This sub-module also creates a manager key, and supports passing COS bucket details to enable archiving for Activity Tracker, it also supports event routing to COS, Log Analysis and Event Streams.

 ## Usage